Robinpig/Note/docs/CS/Transaction.md

   - Recovery management

 | Isolation level  | Dirty Read               | Non-Repeatable Read | Phantom Read |
 | ---------------- | ------------------------ | ------------------- | ------------ |
 | READ-UNCOMMITTED | :white_check_mark:  | :white_check_mark: | :white_check_mark: |
 | READ-COMMITTED   | :x:    | :white_check_mark: | :white_check_mark: |
 | REPEATABLE-READ  | :x: | :x: | :white_check_mark: |
 | SERIALIZABLE     | :x: | :x: | :x: |

+### Phenomena

+#### Dirty Read

+A dirty read happens when a transaction is **allowed to read uncommitted changes of some other running transaction**.
+This happens because there is no locking preventing it.

+Taking a business decision on a value that has not been committed is risky because uncommitted changes might get rolled back.

+#### Non-Repeatable Read

+A non-repeatable read manifests when consecutive reads yield **different results due to a concurring transaction that has just updated the record we’re reading**.
+This is undesirable since we end up using stale data.

+This is prevented by holding a shared lock (read lock) on the read record for the whole duration of the current transaction.

+#### Phantom Read

+A phantom read happens when **a subsequent transaction inserts a row that matches the filtering criteria of a previous query executed by a concurrent transaction**.

+The [2PL-based](https://vladmihalcea.com/2pl-two-phase-locking/) Serializable isolation prevents Phantom Reads through the use of predicate locking while [MVCC (Multi-Version Concurrency Control)](https://vladmihalcea.com/how-does-mvcc-multi-version-concurrency-control-work/) database engines address the Phantom Read anomaly by returning consistent snapshots.

+#### Lost updates

+Read Committed accommodates more concurrent transactions than other stricter isolation levels, but less locking leads to better chances of losing updates.

+- Using Repeatable Read (as well as Serializable which offers an even stricter isolation level) can prevent lost updates across concurrent database transactions.
+- Another solution would be to use the `FOR UPDATE` with the default Read Committed isolation level.
+This locking clause acquires the same write locks as with UPDATE and DELETE statements.
+- Replace pessimistic locking with an optimistic locking mechanism.
+Like MVCC. optimistic locking defines a versioning concurrency control model that works without acquiring additional database write locks.

+#### Read skew

+Using **Repeatable Read** (as well as Serializable which offers an even stricter isolation level) can prevent read skews across concurrent database transactions.

+#### Write skew

+- Write skew is prevalent among [MVCC (Multi-Version Concurrency Control)](https://vladmihalcea.com/how-does-mvcc-multi-version-concurrency-control-work/) mechanisms and Oracle cannot prevent it even when claiming to be using Serializable, which in fact is just the Snapshot Isolation level.
+- SQL Server default locking-based isolation levels can prevent write skews when using Repeatable Read and Serializable.
+Neither one of its MVCC-based isolation levels ([MVCC](https://vladmihalcea.com/how-does-mvcc-multi-version-concurrency-control-work/)-based) can prevent/detect it instead.
+- PostgreSQL prevents it by using its more advanced Serializable Snapshot Isolation level.
+- [MySQL employs shared locks when using Serializable](https://vladmihalcea.com/write-skew-2pl-mvcc/) so the write skew can be prevented even if InnoDB is also MVCC-based.